Colloquies: Peregrinatio religionis ergo (A religious pilgrimage)

-The lengthy Peregrinatio religionis ergo deals with many serious subjects humorously; it scandalously (e.g. to Peter Canisius) includes a letter supposedly written by a Statue of the Virgin Mary, in which it initially thanks a reformer for following Luther against needlessly invoking saints (where the listed invocations are all for sinful or wordly things), but then warns that this "conveniency" has brought even greater "inconveniency" from those who want "to strip the Altars and Temples of the Saints everywhere."
+The lengthy Peregrinatio religionis ergo deals with many serious subjects humorously; it scandalously (e.g. to Peter Canisius) includes a letter supposedly written by a statue of the Virgin Mary, in which it initially thanks a reformer for following Martin Luther against needlessly invoking saints (where the listed invocations are all for sinful or wordly things), but then warns that this "conveniency" has brought even greater "inconveniency" from those who want "to strip the Altars and Temples of the Saints everywhere."
 It concludes "I wear no weapons, but you shall not turn me out unless you turn out my Son too, whom I hold in my arms."